Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Introduction

 The paper is organized as follows.
 In section \ref{sec:model} we formulate the forward and inverse problems.
 In section \ref{sec:tikhonov} we present the Tikhonov functional to be minimized and formulate the theorem of a local strong convexity of this functional.
+Section 4 is devoted to a Lagrangian approach to solve the inverse problem.
 In section \ref{sec:fem} we present finite element method for the solution of our optimization problem and formulate conjugate gradient algorithm used in computations.
 Finally, in section \ref{sec:Numer-Simul} we present results of reconstructing the conductivity function in three dimensions.